sghadiali/Time-App-for-Teams/README.md

 ## To try this sample

-- In a terminal, navigate to `EchoBot1`
+- In a terminal, navigate to `TeamsApp`

     ```bash
     # change into project folder
-    cd # EchoBot1
+    cd # TeamsApp
     ```

 - Run the bot from a terminal or from Visual Studio, choose option A or B.